R0bL/Project_Initiation_DS5500/README.md

 Maine is among six states with established ESG investment guidelines and policies .
 However, the ESG movement finds itself embroiled in political discourse.
-While political progressives view it as a means to address environmental challenges and safeguard the planet, Republican lawmakers often dismiss it as "woke investing" and seek to restrict its adoption through legislative measures.
+While political progressives view it as a means to address environmental challenges and safeguard the planet, Republican lawmakers critize it as "woke investing" and seek to restrict its adoption through legislative measures.